 Congratulations!
-You have completed the Mastercam Wire tutorial.
+You have completed the Mastercam Wire Tutorial!
 Now that you have mastered the skills in this tutorial, explore Mastercam's other features and functions.

 You may be interested in other tutorials that we offer.
-The Mastercam tutorial series is in continual development, and we will add modules as we complete them.
-Visit our website, or select Help, Tutorials from the File tab to see the latest publications.
+Mastercam tutorials are being constantly developed, and we will add more as we complete them.
+Visit our website, or select Help, Tutorials from the File tab.